CERT-Polska/karton/docs/unit_tests.rst

                 "numbers": [1, 2, 3, 4],
             })

-            # dry-run the fake task on the wrapped karton systemm
+            # dry-run the fake task on the wrapped karton system
             results = self.run_task(task)

             # prepare a expected output task and check if it matches the one produced